Skip to main content

 iOS 2021.6 is required for manual updates.

-- service: notify.mobile_app_<your_device_id_here>
+- action: notify.mobile_app_<your_device_id_here>

 data: